Ski Leases for families and groups. The Ins and Outs of Getting Into One.

-(3) – you could go to online resources and search for individuals that already have a deal in place with the owner of the property and are looking for additional “members”.
+(3) – you could go to online resources and search for individuals that already have a deal in place with the owner of the property and are looking for additional “members” to join their lease group or a family willing to share a family lease share.
 For those of you that are new to this, this route is probably the easiest way to enter the ski lease world.
-SnowPals is a great resource for Tahoe ski leases organized by various groups and has an entire section dedicated to available Tahoe area ski lease membership opportunities.
-For those of you looking for ski leases in areas outside of Tahoe, you could check TGR, EpicSki forums or Craigslist for postings.
+SnowPals is a great resource for Tahoe ski leases organized by various groups and has an entire section dedicated to available Tahoe area ski lease share opportunities.
+For those of you looking for ski lease share offerings in areas outside of Tahoe, check out postings in TGR, EpicSki forums or Craigslist for postings.

 The cost per membership varies and there are so many options out there.
 I’ve seen listings on SnowPals for full season (typically December to April) ski lease membership for one person from $700 all the way to $2500.
 If you’re single and can spend just $700 for lodging for an entire season–that’s an amazing deal; let’s say you stay at the ski lease for a total of 30 nights, your cost per night would be $23.34 per night.
 Naturally, the more nights you stay, the more value you get from the ski lease.
 Signing up for ski lease membership is a great way to maximize your ski season pass since it encourages you to go up to Tahoe the night before and be close to the ski resort and can take advantage of a good night’s rest and get the chance to ski/ride fresh tracks/powder when resorts start up their lifts.
 Also, the value of beating the crowds and traffic to the resort is priceless; how many times have you been stuck in traffic or frustrated with locating free parking spaces?
 In addition, getting into a ski lease gives you the chance to expand your social circle and make new friends.